awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 Select one of the following compute options\.
 To learn more about each option, see [Amazon EKS compute](eks-compute.md)\.
 After your cluster is deployed, you can add other options, if you choose\.
 + [Fargate – Linux](#gs-console-fargate) – Select this option if you want to run Linux applications on AWS Fargate\.
-+ [Managed nodes – Linux](#gs-console-managed-nodes) – Select this option if you want to run Amazon Linux or Windows applications on Amazon EC2 instances
++ [Managed nodes – Linux](#gs-console-managed-nodes) – Select this option if you want to run Amazon Linux or Windows applications on Amazon EC2 instances\.

 Though not covered in this guide, you can also add [Bottlerocket](http://aws.amazon.com/bottlerocket/) nodes to your cluster\.
 For more information, see [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.